HEALTHCARE COMPLIANCE

 Disclaimer

 This page describes PostKnock's product design choices and our standard contractual posture.
 It is not legal advice.
-HIPAA compliance is a shared responsibility between you (the covered entity) and PostKnock (your business associate).
+HIPAA compliance for your practice ultimately rests with you (the covered entity).
+PostKnock's role is to provide a marketing tool that doesn't require BAA coverage, provided you follow the upload rules described above.
 Consult your compliance officer or healthcare attorney before launching any patient-communication program.
+The authoritative statement of PostKnock's contractual position is in the Terms of Service.

 FAQ